Deinacrida mahoenui: Reproduction

-Female Mahoenui giant wētā lay 200–400 eggs in autumn, burying them about 25 mm deep into the soil with their ovipositor.
-The eggs are about 7 mm long, and take 10 months to hatch, with the 8 mm nymphs emerging in March or April.
+Female Mahoenui giant wētā lay 200–400 eggs, burying them about 25 mm deep into the soil with their ovipositor.
+The eggs are about 7 mm long, and can take anywhere from 10 months upto 2 years to hatch, with the 8 mm nymphs emerging from December or April.
 Nymphs grow rapidly, eating other insects (they are cannibalistic) as well as leaves, bark, and leaf litter.
-They shed their exoskeleton every month until August, then bimonthly until February, going through 10 stages or instars.
+They shed their exoskeleton every 4-6 weeks, going through 10 instars.

-Once they reach maturity in autumn, females signal they are ready to mate with pheromones in their droppings.
+Once they reach maturity, Females signal they are ready to mate with pheromones in their droppings.
 Males follow this scent and caress the females with their antennae before mating takes place.
-Adults die after egglaying, just before winter.
-Their life cycle in total lasts 22–24 months, very short compared to some other species of large wētā which can live for over 10 years in captivity.
+Their life cycle in total lasts 3-4 years, very short compared to some other species of large wētā which can live for over 10 years in captivity.

 Habitat

 These giant wētā were first discovered living in tiny (1–5 hectare) remnants of tawa forest at Mahoenui, a small community in New Zealand's King Country.
 In 1987 a larger population was found nearby, living in farmland covered with introduced gorse.
 An area of 240 ha of gorse was purchased by the Department of Conservation to create a wētā reserve.

 Gorse is an invasive weed in New Zealand pasture, and not the wētā's natural habitat, but in combination with introduced livestock it had formed a refuge for the species.
 Cattle had opened out the gorse canopy, and browsing by goats have cropped it into thick hedges, impenetrable to the introduced rats that are the main threat to D. mahoenui.